 You might even check to see how the area you’re headed feels about visitors.
 Sadly some communities like Moab, Utah, Jackson Hole, Wyoming and Lake Tahoe, California have been overrun with tourists.
 Because these areas are small, they just don’t have the lodging, infrastructure or even healthcare to deal with big crowds.
 They have been less than thrilled to have so many visitors.

 A convenient place to look for up-to-date travel info is on a state or city’s government website.
 Many state health department websites and tourism board websites, are also sharing pertinent pandemic info.

 Note: masks are now required on all federal property.
-So always have a face covering with you when visiting our national parks.
+So always have a face covering with you when visiting national parks.

 Consider Your Route

 To road trip responsibly, think about the route you’ll take.
 What areas will you be driving through?
 It’s no secret that small communities and Native American reservations have been hit hard during the pandemic.
 Many times these communities have little or no medical resources.
 Or at least not enough for a pandemic like this.
 If you find yourself visiting one of these communities, go the extra mile to avoid contact with people and follow the rules.

 For example, the Navajo Nation, home to popular sites such as Antelope Canyon and Monument Valley, was closed for months.
 Parks and casinos have reopened now but still have strict mask mandates in place.
 If your route takes you through one of these small communities, be considerate and put the community first.